 “I hope to see a self-reliant and sustainable Malawi— a community where all children happily go to school, a country full of graduate and skilled people who can fully impact their families with compassion and love.”

 Read the following interview with Tionge to find out what drives him to do the work he does.

 Describe the work you do for Pamoza

-As the program Coordinator for Education, Literacy & Vocational Skills, I facilitate the implementation of all our education activities.
-We have five major education projects: a) scholarships and family empowerment, b) adult and functional literacy, c) school breakfast program d) child protection and social accountability, e) skills development and vocational training.
+As the program Coordinator for Education, Literacy and Vocational Skills, I facilitate the implementation of all our education activities.
+We have five major education projects:

 - For scholarships and family empowerment, we provide tuition support to hardworking, well behaved, God fearing, and high school or college students who are unable to afford school fees.
 We also provide agribusiness support to their families such as improved seed or fertilizer so they can grow food they can sell.
 This project has helped to transform many families.
 I have noticed that after two years of agricultural support, many families that were previously unable to support themselves are now able to do so.